lao-tseu-is-alive/py-sqlite3-experiment/README.md

 # py-sqlite3-experiment
-Using python3 to manipulate sqlite3 databse
+Using python3 to manipulate sqlite3 database